vino469/ann_diabetes/README.md

 Then open:

-ann_diabetes_project - task.ipynb
+ann_diabetes_project_task.ipynb
 📁 Project Structure
 ├── diabetes.csv
-├── ann_diabetes_project - task.ipynb
+├── ann_diabetes_project_task.ipynb
 ├── README.md
+🎯 Future Improvements
+Add Dropout Layers
+Hyperparameter Tuning
+Deploy Using Streamlit
+Improve Accuracy
+Add Visualization Dashboard
-🎯 Conclusion
+⭐ Conclusion

-This project demonstrates how Deep Learning can be applied to medical datasets for binary classification problems such as diabetes prediction.
-Using an ANN with TensorFlow and Keras helps achieve effective prediction performance with structured healthcare data.
+This project provides a beginner-friendly implementation of an Artificial Neural Network for diabetes prediction using TensorFlow and Keras.
+It demonstrates how deep learning can be applied to healthcare-related prediction problems using structured medical data.